+- 1. Maximum level mark

+- 2. Minimum level mark

-- 1. Coolant reservoir cover
+- 3. Coolant reservoir

-- 2. Coolant reservoir cap
+- 4. Coolant reservoir cap

-- 8
+- 3. If the coolant is at or below the minimum level mark, remove panel A. (See page 8-9.)

-- 5. Remove the reservoir cap, add coolant or distilled water to the maximum level mark, and then install the reservoir cap.
+- Remove the reservoir cap, add coolant or distilled water to the maximum level mark, install the reservoir cap, and then install the panel.